• Skip to primary navigation

 Ingredients

-1. Ground Beef: Forms the base of the meatballs, providing protein and flavor.
-(I prefer a mixture of ground chuck and ground round.)
+• Ground Beef: The base of the meatballs, providing rich flavor and protein.
+I like using a mix of ground chuck and ground round.

-2. Evaporated Milk or Half & Half: Adds moisture to the meatball mixture, keeping them tender and juicy.
+• Evaporated Milk or Half & Half: Adds moisture to keep the meatballs tender and juicy.

-3. Crushed Saltine Cracker Crumbs: Serve as a binder, helping to hold the meatballs together.
-They also add texture and absorb some of the moisture, preventing them from becoming too dense.
+• Crushed Saltine Cracker Crumbs: Help bind the meatballs and keep them from becoming too dense.

-4. Quick Oats: Another binder ingredient that helps absorb excess moisture and gives the balls a softer texture.
+• Quick Oats: Absorb moisture and give the meatballs a softer texture.

-• Ketchup: Forms the base of the BBQ sauce, providing sweetness and tanginess.
+• Ketchup: The base of the sauce, adding sweetness and tang.

-• Brown Sugar: Sweetens the sauce and caramelizes during cooking, adding depth of flavor and richness.
+• Brown Sugar: Sweetens the sauce and helps it caramelize while baking.

-• Chopped Onion or Dried Onion Flakes: Adds flavor, providing a savory base note.
+• Chopped Onion or Dried Onion Flakes: Adds savory depth.

 How to Make BBQ Meatballs in the Oven